muchimi/JoystickGremlinEx/README.md

 - Remote data control of another GremlinEx client on the local network
 - OSC message handling (for touch screen support going to Gremlin via TouchOSC for example)
 - VjoyRemap plugin for control
-- MouseButtonEx plugin for enhanced mouse control
+- MapToMouseEx plugin for enhanced mouse control

+I suggest you make VjoyRemap the default action in the options panel as this plugin is what provides many enhancements over the default Remap plugin.
+Same for mouse output - MapToMouseEx provides enhanced options for the mouse macro functions.

+This said, the default plugins are all functional but they won't be aware of the new features in GremlinEx.

 # There be dragons ahead!